Multimedia University: Campuses & E-Learning

+Multimedia Learning System (MMLS)

+In 1997, alongside the establishment of the Melaka campus, the university initiated the development of its proprietary learning management system, the Multimedia Learning System (MMLS).
+The project embodied MMU's founding vision as a technology-driven institution and marked a significant milestone in the early adoption of e-learning in Malaysia.

+Designed around the concept of a "virtual teacher within a virtual classroom," MMLS aimed to create an interactive and immersive digital learning environment that would supplement face-to-face instruction.
+Rather than adopting off-the-shelf solutions, the university chose to develop the system internally after evaluating commercial platforms including WebCT, TopC, and Learning Space.
+The initiative was undertaken "in line with the spirit of homegrown innovation in the MSC."

+The system underwent a major upgrade in 2001 to incorporate enhanced multimedia capabilities.
+It offers a wide range of features for both educators and learners, including course content delivery, progress tracking, online assessments, and communication tools such as email and discussion forums.
+Instructors are provided with content management tools to organize and update their teaching materials.
+Built on open-source architecture, the system is platform-independent and adheres to the SCORM international standard for e-learning interoperability.

+MMLS garnered national and regional recognition, winning the Asia Pacific Multimedia Super Corridor Information Technology and Telecommunications Awards (APMITTA) in 2000 and the "Best of Education Applications" award at the Asia Pacific Information and Technology and Communications Awards (APICTA) in 2001.

 Multimedia College

 Multimedia College (MMC), previously known as Telekom Training College, traces its origins back to 1948 when it was established as a national provider of telecommunications training in Malaysia.
 Located primarily at Jalan Gurney Kiri/Jalan Semarak Kuala Lumpur, MMC underwent a significant transformation in 2000, transitioning into a Private Institution of Higher Learning.
 This pivotal transition also involved a change in nomenclature from Telekom Training College to Multimedia College, aimed at broadening its appeal beyond serving solely Telekom staff.

 As a subsidiary of Multimedia University (MMU), MMC played a vital role as a feeder institution for MMU, offering students a direct pathway into MMU upon the successful completion of diploma programs offered at MMC.
 While MMC's primary campus was situated in Kuala Lumpur, it extended its educational presence with five branch campuses located in Malacca, Taiping, Kuala Terengganu, Kuching, and Kota Kinabalu.

 However, commencing in 2017, MMC ceased its operations, marking the conclusion of its educational legacy.